-Many of us over time will have worked on projects/solutions where there is a requirement to extract data from documents and do something with that data.
-A common scenario could be processing a scanned document or processing documents sent from an external source, commonplace in ‘Invoice Processing’ scenarios.
+Many of us, over time, will have worked on projects/solutions where there is a requirement to extract data from documents and do something with that data.
+A typical scenario could be processing a scanned document or documents sent from an external source, which is commonplace in ‘Invoice Processing’ scenarios.

-The finance department generates invoices using a third party application which uploads the documents to a SharePoint library for storage.
-To enable invoice reporting, tracking and related activities we have a requirement to extract data from each invoice and add as metadata to the document.
+The finance department generates invoices using a third-party application which uploads the documents to a SharePoint library for storage.
+To enable invoice reporting, tracking and related activities, we have a requirement to extract data from each invoice and add metadata to the document.
 The SharePoint library is configured as follows:

 1. Create a new Flow using the ‘Automated — from blank‘ option

-2. Enter a name for the Flow, select the SharePoint ‘When a file is created in a folder‘ trigger, click ‘Create‘
+2. Enter a name for the Flow, select the SharePoint ‘When a file is created in a folder‘ trigger, and click ‘Create.‘

 3. Configure the ‘When a file is created in a folder ‘ trigger action setting the ‘Site Address’ and ‘Folder Id’ fields to the location where documents will be added.

-NOTE: For this demo; documents will already be in PDF format.
-However, should there be a need to extract data from a Word document, PowerPoint file, CAD drawing etc. simply convert to PDF first using the Encodian ‘Convert to PDF‘ action
+NOTE: For this demo, documents will already be in PDF format.
+However, should there be a need to extract data from a Word document, PowerPoint file, CAD drawing etc., convert to PDF first using the Encodian ‘Convert to PDF‘ action